Validooo/FullStack-UserManagementApp-OpenApi-Springboot-Java-Vue/README.md

-#FullStack-UserManagementApp-OpenApi-Springboot-Java-Vue

-The project allows users to create contacts and manage them.
+<p>The project allows users to create contacts and manage them.
 It uses the OpenAPI generator to generate REST API classes in Java from a YAML file where the REST API endpoints are defined.
 The generated classes are then implemented with self-written classes (Controller, Service, Entity, Repository).
-The frontend is built with Vue and is a single-page application that comprises two routes (Userlist and AddEditUser).
+The frontend is built with Vue and is a single-page application that comprises two routes (Userlist and AddEditUser).</p>

 <h2> Steps to follow: </h2>